-Compilers define macros that can be used to identify a compiler and platform from within C, C++ and Fortran code.
+Compilers define macros that can be used to identify a compiler and platform from compiled code, such as C, C++, Fortran, et al.

-This can be useful for many purposes where short bits of platform-specific or compiler-specific code is needed.
+This can be used for platform-specific or compiler-specific code.

 If a significant amount of code is needed, it may be better to swap in different code files using the build system instead of lengthly